 You will find helpful information on the Graduate InterConnect Blog about graduate student life written by Graduate InterConnect Peer Mentors.
 Topics include transportation, things to do in the local area, campus life, and more.
 On and off-campus resources are highlighted to assist with your student needs.
-Details about upcoming Graduate InterConnect events are updated thorughout the year.
+Details about upcoming Graduate InterConnect events are updated throughout the year.

 ESL/ELL Academic Writing Series

 This series of workshops addresses the specific grammar and language mechanics confronted by writers whose first language is not English.
 Taught in tandem with native speakers who excel in English writing, these workshop target the unique needs of first language speakers of Korean, Chinese, Farsi and Spanish to address problems common to their native language group.
-The workshops will take place in winter quarter.

-Graduate Resource Center
+Graduate & Postdoctoral Scholar Resource Center

 The Graduate & Postdoctoral Scholar Resource Center provides specialized workshops for international graduate students about campus and community resources, and U.S. culture.
 In addition, the GPSRC provides writing consultation services and English communication workshops, and helps students find the best resources on campus to develop their English skills.